 - D. Duties of Arbitrator: The arbitrator shall have no right to amend, modify, nullify, ignore, add to, or subtract from the provisions of this Contract.
-He shall consider and decide only the specific issues submitted to him/her in writing by the Employer and the Association, and shall have no authority to make a decision on any other issue not so submitted to him/her.
+He shall consider and decide only the specific issues submitted to him/her in writing by the City and the Union, and shall have no authority to make a decision on any other issue not so submitted to him/her.
 The arbitrator shall submit in writing his/her decision within thirty (30) calendar days following the close of the hearing or the submission of briefs by the parties, whichever is later, unless the parties agree to an extension thereof.
-The decision shall be based solely upon his/her interpretation of the meaning and application of the express terms of this Contract.
-The decision of the arbitrator shall be final and binding on both the Employer and the Association.
-No award of any arbitrator may be retroactive for a period greater than thirty (30) calendar days prior to the presentation of the grievance in Step One. - E. Fees and Expenses: The fees and expenses for the arbitrator's services and proceedings shall be borne equally by the Employer and the Association provided that each party shall be responsible for compensating its own representatives and witnesses.
+The decision shall be based solely upon his/her interpretation of the arbitrator shall be final and binding on both the City and the Union.
+No award of any arbitrator may be retroactive for a period greater than thirty (30) calendar days prior to the presentation of the grievance in Step One. - E. Fees and Expenses: The fees and expenses for the arbitrator's services and proceedings shall be borne equally by the City and the Union provided that each party shall be responsible for compensating its own representatives and witnesses.
 If both parties request that a stenographic record of the hearing be made and transcripts provided, the parties shall equally share the entire cost of such service and the cost of the provision of a transcript to each party and the Arbitrator.